 White Tea

-White tea is the least processed of all teas, made from the young leaves and buds of the plant Camellia sinensis.
-The leaves are allowed to wither in the sun or steamed before rolling and drying.
+White tea is the least processed of all teas.
+It is made from the young leaves and buds of the plant Camellia sinensis.
+The leaves can wither in the sun or steamed before rolling and drying.
 White tea has a delicate flavor and is pale in color when brewed.

 White tea is rich in antioxidants, which can help protect against cell damage and disease.
 Studies have shown that white tea may boost heart health, aid weight loss, and improve oral health.